Binding a TreeView to a DataSet

 Josh

-7. Govind Says:
+7. Govind says:

 Is there any way to select a treeview node (arbitrary child object) by passing a key, like we used to do in Windows common control library. ?